 Measure And Optimize Largest Contentful Paint (LCP)

-The Largest Contentful Paint (LCP) measures how soon after navigation the main content of a website appears.
-This is the time during the page load process when the largest page element is rendered.
+The Largest Contentful Paint (LCP) metric is a web performance indicator that measures how quickly the main content of a website becomes visible to users.
+LCP marks the rendering milestone when visitors can see the largest page element.

-The Largest Contentful Paint is one of the three Core Web Vitals Google uses as part of its search rankings, along with Cumulative Layout Shift and First Input Delay.
+The LCP is one of the three Core Web Vitals Google uses as part of its search rankings, along with Cumulative Layout Shift and Interaction to Next Paint (from March 2024).

-This article explains how LCP works, how to measure LCP, and how to optimize it.
+This article explains how the Largest Contentful Paint metric, how to measure it on your website, and how to optimize the Largest Contentful Paint.

 What is the Largest Contentful Paint?β

-In the website filmstrip above the LCP is caused by text rendering.
-But it's also common for the LCP element to be an image.
+In the website filmstrip above the LCP element is a piece of text, but it's also common for the LCP to be caused by an image like in the example below.

 What is a good Largest Contentful Paint?β